massazoum/PRT/README.md

 ### Run tests

-This website has been completed and deployed
+This website has been completed and deployed.

 ### Deployment